MatthewTingum/MetaboAnalyst_Docker/README.md

 ### Step 5: Enter the command to deploy the MetaboAnalyst WAR file
 root@760b678fd4bf:/# java -jar /opt/payara/payara-micro.jar --deploymentDir /opt/payara/deployments

 ### Step 6: In your web browser go to the link below.
-Note that you will have to change the MetaboAnalyst version in the link based on the WAR file
 ### The application will take a minute or two to load as the scripts need to be compiled
 http://localhost:8080/MetaboAnalyst/